christianlaverde/penny/README.md

 - **Edit/Delete**: Use the action buttons on each transaction to modify or remove entries

 ### Understanding Double-Entry Bookkeeping
-Cents uses traditional accounting principles:
+Penny uses traditional accounting principles:
 - **Assets & Expenses**: Increase with debits, decrease with credits
 - **Liabilities, Equity & Income**: Increase with credits, decrease with debits